Austin Barnes Player Props: Dodgers vs. Cardinals

 Austin Barnes At The Plate

-- In three of 13 games this year, Barnes got a hit, but only one each time.

-- He has not hit a home run in his 13 games this season.

-- Barnes has driven in a run in one game this season.
+- Barnes has driven in a run in one game this year.

 - He has scored a run in two games this season, and had multiple runs in one of those games.